-Nepal residing in the United States may apply for TPS with U.S.
+nationals of Yemen residing in the United States may apply for TPS with

-Citizenship and Immigration Services (USCIS).
-The Federal Register notice published today provides details and procedures for applying for TPS.
+U.S. Citizenship and Immigration Services (USCIS).
+The Federal Register notice posted today provides details and procedures for applying for TPS.

-TPS designation for Nepal is effective today, June 24, 2015, and will
+TPS designation for Yemen is effective September 3, 2015, and will be

-be in effect through December 24, 2016.
-The designation means that,
+in effect through March 3, 2017.
+The designation means that, during the

-during the designated period, eligible nationals of Nepal (and people
+designated period, eligible nationals of Yemen (and people without

-without nationality who last habitually resided in Nepal) will not be
+nationality who last habitually resided in Yemen) who are approved for

-removed from the United States and may receive an Employment
+TPS will not be removed from the United States and may receive an

-Authorization Document (EAD).
-The 180-day TPS registration period begins
+Employment Authorization Document (EAD).
+The 180-day TPS registration

 To be eligible